 Election Conduct/Promotion of Election to Organizational Members and Chapters

 Candidates will be given the opportunity to submit biographical information and an election statement.
 The Elections Committee will put in place a process for appropriate electronic dissemination of candidate information and will allow updating of this candidate information by the candidate until the end of the voting period.
-Active campaigning other than the aforementioned statements is discouraged.
+Negative campaigning by candidates or candidate-supporters, such as attacks on an opponent's personality, record, or opinion is strongly discouraged.

 Ballots will be distributed via e-mail.
 Votes may be cast electronically by method(s) designated by the Elections Committee.